 Know what type of real estate investing that you preferred

-Are you planning to invest in Real Estate?
-Here’s what you need to know.
-Before you decide on which real estate property to invest in, it is highly encouraged to be informed on what your available options are, so as to make an informed decision before you fully commit to your intended transaction.
+real estate property to invest in, it is highly encouraged to be informed on what your available options are, so as to make an informed decision before you fully commit to your intended transaction.

 Ownership of Vacant Land in the Philippines

-To give a brief background on your available real estate property options, there are different kinds of properties that you can own in the Philippines.
+real estate property options, there are different kinds of properties that you can own in the Philippines.
 The most common form of real property that one may purchase, is land.
 As proof of ownership, you should have a land title under your name covering the particular land or lot owned.
 Buying land in the Philippines, however, comes with safeguards to its ownership, as provided for by the 1987 Constitution of the Philippines.
 Article XII, Section 7 of The 1987 Constitution states that,

 “Save in cases of hereditary succession, no private lands shall be transferred or conveyed except to individuals, corporations, or associations qualified to acquire or hold lands of the public domain.”